uma-dev/GCP-course/notes.md

 |Cost|--| -+| ++ |
 |Use cases|big data | Balance between cost-performance| High performance|

-### Snapshots schedule

-Allows you to schedule a snapshot and the auto-delete for older images.
-You need to edit a existing disk in order to attach to created snapshot schedule.

 ### Machine Images

 Machine types != images